Skip to content

 Solution:

-• Use WDT (Weiss Distribution Technique): Gently stir About the coffee in the portafilter with a thin needle or a WDT tool to break up clumps.
+• Use WDT (Weiss Distribution Technique): Stir gently About the coffee in the portafilter with a thin needle or a WDT tool to break up any lumps.

-• Tap and level : Make sure the coffee is evenly distributed before you tamp.
+• Knock and level out: Make sure the coffee is evenly distributed before tamping.

 • Too fast → Grind finer.